powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 - `com.powsybl:powsybl-iidm-api` to work with networks.
 - `powsybl-iidm-converter-api`, `powsybl-cgmes-conversion` and `powsybl-triple-store-impl-rdf4j` to load CIM-CGMES networks.
 - `powsybl-time-series-api` to work with time series.
-- `powsybl-metrix-mapping` and `powsybl-entsoe-util` to perform downscaling.
+- `powsybl-metrix-mapping` to perform downscaling.
+Note that the repository [powsybl-metrix](https://github.com/powsybl/powsybl-metrix) has to be compiled locally as no release are available.

 Note: PowSyBl uses [slf4j](http://www.slf4j.org/) as a facade for various logging framework, but some APIs we use in PowSyBl use [log4j](https://logging.apache.org/log4j), which is not compatible with slf4j, making it necessary to create a bridge between the two logging system.